 - Redness and swelling in your leg or groin.

-- Your heartbeat feels very fast or slow, skips beats, or flutters.
+- Your heartbeat feels very fast, skips beats, or flutters.

 Watch closely for changes in your health, and be sure to contact your doctor if: